Renegade! Part one – The Pencils

 Halloween is always a great time to find plastic weapons and cosplay items.
 Last year we found a cool life-size Captain America shield, and this year it’s the Grimm Creeper’s scythe weapons.

-Original Grimm Creeper by Ralph Contreras
+Original Grimm Creeper Design

 In my original sketch of the Grimm Creeper, I had drawn his weapons very similar to the ones I recently found.
 In later drawings, I modified and stylized the scythes.
 After holding and simulating how the weapons work in a fight (I was testing them out in the supermarket), I’ve decided to go back to my original concept: a simple and direct weapon.

-Redesign Grimm Creeper by Ralph Contreras
+Redesign Grimm Creeper

 It’s really great having these props.
 I now have several ideas on how he can wield his weapons.
 I know that it will help me to come up with better action poses when I draw his fight scenes.